Chisom83/Pizza-Pro-Analysis/README.md

   - Interactive dashboard creation.

 ## Analysis Methodology
-To derive meaningful analysis the following steps were taken
+The dataset, provided as a CSV file, was loaded into Power BI, and the following steps were carried out to prepare it for analysis.
 - Data Cleaning

-- Analysis Methodology

-The dataset, provided as a CSV file, was loaded into Power BI, and the following steps were carried out to prepare it for analysis:

-1. Data Cleaning & Preprocessing

-Ensured data consistency by correcting misspelled words and filling missing values using the Find and Replace function.
+   - Ensured data consistency by correcting misspelled words and filling missing values using the Find and Replace function.

-Removed unnecessary columns that were not relevant to the analysis.
+   - Removed unnecessary columns that were not relevant to the analysis.
 For instance, the "Hour" column and "Pizza Type ID" were deleted since the  "Name" column already provided the necessary information.